 - modifying the language demand

 - adjusting the curriculum content and delivery

 - reducing the length of the expected task, or by

 - supplying visual or concrete aids throughout the school day.

-The SEP offers students an extended range of options which include fine and gross motor programs, a cooking program, community access and social skills program within the school community.
 Our programs and their delivery are flexible and tailored to meet the needs of each individual student, thereby aiming to maximise learning and participation for each child.

 Socially, a 'Friendship Club' is run each long lunch break for students who find break times difficult to contend with or require a guided approach to social situations.
-Students are able to build friendships and develop social skills in a safe and supported environment, where they have the option of playing with board games, lego, doll houses/garage, dress ups and other activities.
+Students are able to build friendships and develop social skills in a safe and supported environment, where they have the option of playing with board games, Lego, doll houses/garage, dress ups and other activities.